Definition, Duties, Privileges and Responsibilities of Sessional Instructor Members

 Sessional Lecturers who apply for posted courses during intersession or summer session shall be considered as sessional instructors for these sessions.

-54:07 (a) All posted courses which cannot be staffed by full-time faculty members or by sessional lecturers as part of their normal teaching load or by librarians as part of their assigned workload, shall be publicly posted within the AAU for at least two (2) weeks prior to consideration of an application by the AAU Appointments Committee.
+54:07 (a) All posted courses which cannot be staffed by full-time faculty members or by sessional lecturers as part of their normal teaching load or by librarians or ancillary academic staff as part of their assigned workload, shall be publicly posted within the AAU for at least two (2) weeks prior to consideration of an application by the AAU Appointments Committee, which shall normally meet at least ten (10) weeks prior to the commencement of classes.
 A copy of each posting shall be forwarded by the Dean to the Faculty Association forthwith.
 The University shall endeavour to place postings under this article on the University website.

 (b) Applications from candidates both from within and outside the bargaining unit shall be referred to the AAU Appointments Committee for recommendation as envisaged by clause 12:01 and 54:05 of this Agreement.
 No candidate shall be considered for appointment without having completed the University Application Form and provided such other supporting academic documents as the AAU Appointments Committee may require.